trishutiwari/MOCdata/README.md

 #Overview:

 In a nutshell, I have written 4 python scripts that Sensu executes every minute.
-These scripts collect
+Each time the scripts are executed, they create a connection with a the Redis database that holds the MOC Data.
+These scripts then get all the data keys from Redis, parse their values, pick out the relevant information, and format them properly.
+This formatted data is then sent through a UDP connection to influxDB, which then stores the data.

+#Redis Data

 I categoriezed the different keys (there are around 1300-1400 keys in total (the actual number fluctuates) ) in the redis instance into 4 types: